apiel/zicHost/NOTE.md

 # TODO

+- TODO delay save last state of the delay config... load the last state on start base on this state, we can create config files...

 - TODO dont make delay dependent of sample rate...
 - TODO handle rotatry encoder from midi... (keyboard and osc)